pennmem/CMLWorkshop/README.md

 The workshop will be downloaded to a folder named CMLWorkshop in the same location where you ran the git clone command.

-## Setting up the CMLExamples files

-NOTE: instructions for non-lab members are forthcoming.
-For the moment, please contact kahana-sysadmin@sas.upenn.edu to request access to this data.

-For this workshop, we have bundled a subset of the data collected using both scalp and intracranial eeg.
-You will need to provide each notebook code example making use of the CMLExamples files with how to find the files.
-The simplest way, if your system supports it, is to make a symbolic link in your CMLWorkshop directory to these files.
-For example, on Rhino this is currently done by going into the CMLWorkshop directory and entering:

-    ln -s /scratch/CMLExamples CMLExamples

 ## Installing CMLReaders (Rhino users only)